 Note: Hearing aids are not included in the annual Maximum Out-of-Pocket Amount.

-Costs associated with loss & damage warranty claims
+- Hearing aids that are not TruHearing-branded hearing aids - Costs associated with loss & damage warranty

 Costs associated with excluded items are the responsibility of the member and not covered by the plan.